A Point of No Return – Osho

 That’s the way of Zen: to bring you herenow.
 The breakfast is far more important than any paradise.
 The breakfast is far more important than any concept of God.
 The breakfast is more important than any theory of reincarnation, soul, rebirth, and all that nonsense.
 Because the breakfast is herenow.
 For Zen, the immediate is the ultimate, and the imminent is the transcendental.
 This moment is eternity. . . you have to be awakened to this moment.
 So Zen is not a teaching but a device – a device to disturb your dreaming mind, a device somehow to create such a state that you become alarmed, that you have to get up and see, to create such strain around you that you cannot remain comfortably asleep.

 And this is the beauty of Zen and the revolution that Zen brings to the world.
 All other religions are consolations; they help you to sleep better.
-Zen tries to awake you; it has no consolation at all.
+Zen tries to awaken you; it has no consolation at all.
 It does not talk about great things.
 Not that those great things are not there, but talking about them is not going to help. […]

 Zen is not a belief system.
 It is a way of awakening.
 And the Zen master is bound to be tough.
 That is his compassion.
 He has to hit you.
 And he goes on finding devices how to hit you.